 Sure, grilled cheese may not seem like an overly ambitious offering.
 But the grilled cheese served by Tempe's House of Tricks this weekend was as perfect as grilled cheese gets.
 A generous motley of artisanal cheeses were beautifully melded between two thick, crusty slices of Noble bread.
 And the smoked tomato soup on the side?
 It was smooth and bright, with a dappling of fresh herb oil that added an extra pull of rich flavor.

-6. Seared spring lamb noisette from Different Pointe of View.
+Different Pointe of View.

 Even cooking and plating amid the chaos of a crowded, open-air food festival, the culinary team at Different Pointe of View pulled off this fine dining dish without a hitch.
 The seared spring lamb noisette was served on a creamy, buttery lentil-Parmesan puree, and the dish was embellished with pea tendrils and topped with a crunchy garlic chip.
 The lamb reduction was rich and meaty, and the hunk of seared lamb was soft enough to eat with or without a plastic fork.